percona/everest-doc/docs/reference/faq.md

 **Answer:**
 The logs will be accessible in the console of the web browser.

-### Are there any additional resources that are not included in the image?

-Is there a resource that manages the API calls and interacts with the individual resources?
-Should we check the logs for troubleshooting when issues arise?
+### Is there a resource that manages the API calls and interacts with the individual resources?

+- Should we check the logs for troubleshooting when issues arise?
 Alternatively, does the Everest API communicate directly with the Everest operator resources?

-If so, should we correlate the **Percona operator** issue with the corresponding Everest resource and address the problem from that point?
+- If so, should we correlate the **Percona operator** issue with the corresponding Everest resource and address the problem from that point?

 **Answer:**
 All communication with Everest resources begins with the API.